 Hop off the train in Bahuichivo for access to the Urique Canyon, one of the deepest in the region.
 The small community of Cerocahui is 9mi (16km) from the train station, where you'll find a number of budget hotels and campsites.
-If you've pre-booked accommodation, a car will be waiting for you at the station.
-Note there is no public transport that operates between Cerocahui and Bahuichivo.
+If you've pre-booked accommodation, a car will be waiting for you at the station – there's also a daily bus between Cerocahui and Bahuichivo.

 Accommodation is pricier here, especially if you opt for a room with a view on the rim of the canyon.

-Creel is another gateway town to Copper Canyon, sitting 7,350ft (2,240m) above sea level.
+Sitting 7,350ft (2,240m) above sea level, Creel is another gateway town to Copper Canyon.
 While you're there, take the stairs from the corner of Gran Vision and Cristo Rey to the top of a hill where Escultura de Cristo Rey looks over the city.
 Take a day trip to the Recohuata Hot Springs, just 13mi (22km) from Creel.
-To get there, take a taxi, go by horseback, hire a bike or hike to the base of Tararecua Canyon.
+To get there, take a taxi, go by horseback, hire a bike, or hike to the base of Tararecua Canyon.

 Creel is home to the Indigenous Tarahumara, and many tours to see nearby sites such as Valle de los Hongos and Valle de las Ranas will include visits to the caves where some families live.

-Take a two hour drive from Creel to Basaseachi National Park in Candameña Canyon, home to Basaseachic Falls – the second tallest waterfall in Mexico, dropping a whopping 812ft (246m).
+Take a three-hour drive from Creel to Basaseachic Falls National Park in Candameña Canyon, home to Basaseachic Falls – the second-tallest waterfall in Mexico, dropping a whopping 812ft (246m).
 You can see it from various lookouts along hiking trails through the park.

-Take in the sights of the canyon as you hang from the 1,476ft (450m) high, 8,350ft (2,545m) long zipline.
+Take in the sights of the canyon as you hang from the 1,476ft (450m) high, 8,379ft (2,554m) long zipline.
 If you take a tandem zip with a guide, you won't need to control your speed or worry about crashing into the platform.

-The Aerial Tram is one of the most impressive cable cars in the world, at the tram's highest point, cabins are 1,475ft (450m), with a length of 1.69mi (2.73km).
+The Aerial Tram is one of the most impressive cable cars in the world, with a length of 1.69mi (2.73km).
 After the adrenaline rush of zip-lining, make your way back via the cable car to soak in the views at a slower pace.

-Unfortunately, trails aren't well marked and maps aren't too accurate, which makes booking a guided hiking tour even more important.
+For safety reasons, it's advised to hike Copper Canyon with a trusted local guide, especially if venturing off the beaten path, as trails aren't well marked, and maps aren't very accurate.
 The terrain is extreme throughout the system of canyons.
-In the past, travelers have fallen and injured themselves, but prevent an accident by wearing appropriate hiking gear, packing a wet weather jacket and fleece just in case the temperatures drop in the evening.
-Always take enough water and food with you to keep the energy levels high.
+In the past, travelers have fallen and injured themselves.
+To help prevent accidents, wear appropriate hiking gear, and pack a wet weather jacket and fleece just in case the temperatures drop in the evening.
+Always take enough water and food with you to keep your energy levels high.

-Take the three to four day, 32mi (52km) hike from Cusarare to Divisadero.
+One deservedly famous hike is the three- to four-day, 32mi (52km) hike from Cusarare to Divisadero.
 Trailheads can be accessed by public transport from Creel.
 Along the way, admire Cusarare Falls and take a swim in the Rio San Ignacio.

 The most popular hike is from Batopilas to Urique, a 32mi (52km) trail that'll take three days.
 Start the hike in Batopilas, and catch a bus from Creel to get there.

-At an elevation of 2,300m (7,600ft), just about every kind of trail can be accessed: world-class technical single-track, forest roads, Moab-quality slick rock, rocky desert landscape, challenging long climbs and descents on old mining tracks, and winding back roads.
+At an elevation of 2,342m (7,683ft), just about every kind of trail can be accessed: world-class technical single-track, forest roads, Moab-quality slick rock, rocky desert landscape, challenging long climbs and descents on old mining tracks, and winding back roads.

 Fly: Travelers can fly into Chihuahua or Los Mochis.
-Chihuahua has a much larger airport than Los Mochis, as is serviced by domestic flights, as well as a few international flights from southern states in the US.
-Los Mochis is generally only open to domestic flights.
+Chihuahua has a much larger airport than Los Mochis. but both offer a few international flights from southern states in the US as well as domestic flights.

 Bus: You could catch a bus from across the US border – Chihuahua is only 239mi (385km) from El Paso, Texas.
-If you can, avoid catching a bus that requires a change-over in Ciudad Juarez.
-Instead, search for an express bus that goes directly to Chihuahua from El Paso.
+However, these routes typically require a change-over in Ciudad Juarez.

 Drive: If you're taking a road trip, be cautious when driving through border regions, and avoid stopping in Ciudad Juarez.
 If you do stop there, try to visit during daylight hours and avoid traveling around alone.